Winter walks & cute cafés

 The walk then continues up and onto some quiet grassy tracks with magnificent views over the coastline, before continuing down onto quiet country lanes and back into the village.

-Warm up in the tropical Urban Jungle cafe, set in a greenhouse bursting with big leafy plants and a Koi pond.
+Warm up in the tropical Urban Jungle cafe which is a short drive away but worth it to experience the greenhouse café bursting with big leafy plants and a Koi pond.

 2.Horsey National Trust beach walk & Poppylands Cafe